BenchCouncil/AI.vs.Clinician/README.md

-# AI vs. Clinician: Unveiling the Intricate Interactions Between AI and Clinicians Through a Prospective, Multi-Site, Mixed-Blind, Multi-Arm, Randomized, and Controlled Trial for Early Sepsis Warning.
+# AI-Assisted Clinician vs. Clinician: Unveiling the Intricate Interactions Between AI and Clinicians Through a Prospective, Multi-Site, Mixed-Blind, Multi-Arm, Randomized, and Controlled Trial for Early Sepsis Warning.

 AI.vs.Clinician is a large and human-centered database that comprises information related to the behavior variations of clinicians’ diagnosis with or without the assistance of different AI models.